WEEK TWELVE Complete Formal Report

 - Consider including visuals and hyperlinks if appropriate

 - The reason you provide a pdf file. as well as the page, is for easy downloading, filing, printing or emailing — for your reader.

 - A page for examples of your best work this semester with commentary on the purpose and success of each assignment you chose to include on the page.
 You should self-edit according to your peer reviews and include:

-- Your revised Peer Review of a Formal Report and a LinkedIn profile
+- Revised Peer Review of a Formal Report

 - Any other pages you may want to design to supplement this list.

 Ideas for individualizing your Web Folio: these are not required elements, just suggestion for you.

 Try to find a single unique quality about yourself that you can emphasize with your narratives, introductions or visuals, like a theme, through out your pages — this will help you to individualize your Web Folio.